queenisabaer/friendventure/README.md

 ### Acknowledgments

-- I would like to express my deepest gratitude to my excellent mentor Brian Macharia for his numerous tips and wonderful assistance during the creation of this project, especially his help with adding items to the wish list.
+- I would like to thank my wonderful mentor Gareth McGirr for his numerous tips and great assistance during the creation of this project.
-- A big thank you to [Dennis Schenkel](https://github.com/DennisSchenkel) for all his help on this project, be it brainstorming sessions to refine the code or emotional support.
+- A big thank you to [Dennis Schenkel](https://github.com/DennisSchenkel) for all his help on this project, especially for assisting with setting up the project and getting the latest versions of React, React Router DOM, and React Bootstrap working with Vite.
+Thank you so much for all the brainstorming sessions to refine the code or your emotional support.
+- Furthermore, I would like to give a shoutout to the wonderful tutor team who helped me numerous times when I was stuck and struggling to achieve the results I was aiming for.
+Your support and guidance have been amazing.
+Thank you!
+- And a big thank you goes out to Roman from Code Institute, who helped me with my participants component.
+I don’t know how I would have managed without his help!
-- In addition, my sincerest gratitude goes out to [Niclas Hugdahl](https://github.com/NiclO1337), [Tomas Kubancik](https://github.com/tomik-z-cech) and [MilenTecle](https://github.com/MilenTecle).
+- In addition, my sincerest gratitude goes out to [Ronja Sjögren](https://github.com/Ajn0r), [Kelly Hutchison](https://github.com/quiltingcode) and [Johannes Bernet](https://github.com/nacht-falter).
 Their projects were a great source of inspiration.
-- Furthermore, I would like to thank [Lino Bollansee](https://github.com/linobollansee).
-I greatly appreciate his frequent comments during the creation of my project.

 **This is for educational use.**